miguelarbesu/miguelarbesu.github.io/_pages/about.md

 Handling NMR data has given me a strong training on the specific software for acquisition and processing (`TopSpin`, `NmrPipe`) and analysis (`CcpNmr`, `Sparky`).
 Using *Non Uniform Sampling* made me learn more shell scripting and about the common NMR data formats, which led me to write automated workflows for processing and analysis.

 Most recently, I am interested in using machine learning libraries to analyze NMR data (e.g. `scikit-learn`).
-Overlapping with this and thanks to my recent collaboration with microscopists, I also explore how to apply image analysis tools as `scikit-image` to NMR, and use 3D viewers like `napari` for multidimensional NMR experiments.
+Overlapping with this and thanks to my recent collaboration with microscopists, I also explore how to apply image analysis tools as `scikit-image` to NMR.

-In the context of data visualization, I have started using `bokeh` and `voila`, to make more efficient representations of my processed data by adding interactivity or making dashboards to share with collaborators.
+In the context of data visualization, I have started using `bokeh` and `voila`, to represent my processed data more efficiently by adding interactivity or making dashboards to share with collaborators.

 My current workflow thus consists both on **bridging existing software with Python and Bash scripts, and developing new tools** for data analysis and visualization.

 Finally, have also worked with other kinds of experimental data such as ITC titration curves or SAXS diffraction data in the context of integrative structural studies.
-I have also written pipelines to analyze public databases of protein structures and sequences ([e.g. the Protein Data Bank - PDB](https://www.rcsb.org/), or [Uniprot](https://www.uniprot.org/)) for genome-wide analysis using `make`/ `Snakemake`.
+I have also written pipelines to analyze public databases of protein structures and sequences ([e.g. the Protein Data Bank - PDB](https://www.rcsb.org/), or [Uniprot](https://www.uniprot.org/)) for genome-wide analysis, using `make`/ `Snakemake` too.

 ## Engagement with the local scientific community